No harm to the oceans

 Our actions

-We are developing a detailed plan to minimise our impact on the oceans, which will enable us invest our resources where they will have the biggest impact.
+We are developing a detailed plan to minimise our impact on the oceans, which will enable us to invest our resources where they will have the biggest impact.

 Research

-We are supporting research into the impact of shipping on the oceans, such as providing information of water management on our vessels and contributing to what a future proofed port need to look like from a sustainability point of view
+- We are supporting research into the impact of shipping on the oceans, such as providing information of water management on our vessels and contributing to what a future proofed port need to look like from a sustainability point of view

 Examples of activities today